Hovercraft-Studio/oversite/server/README.md

     - ws-relay
     - vite demo UI (and how to change the port for the ws server in the hash query)
     - server.mjs
+  - We're running without SSL, to make things easy for local connections
+    - If you need to access SSL-enabled cloud servers, you'll want to use `node-http-proxy` or similar, Or do this on the Node side
   - Routes in server.mjs
     - /state
     - /state/*